-- writing an examination or test for someone else; - attempting to obtain or accepting assistance from any other person during an examination or test; - during the time one is writing an examination or test, using or having in one's possession, material that is not specifically approved by the instructor; - without authorization, obtaining a copy of an examination or test, topic for an essay or paper, or other work; - without authorization from the faculty member in charge of that class, submitting any work for academic credit when one is not the sole author or creator; - without authorization submitting any work that has been previously accepted for academic credit in any other class in any degree, diploma or certificate programme, or has been completed as part of employment within the University, for example, as research activity.
+- writing an examination or test for someone else; - attempting to obtain or accepting assistance from any other person during an examination or test; - during the time one is writing an examination or test, having material that is not specifically approved by the instructor; - without authorization, obtaining a copy of an examination or test, topic for an essay or paper, or other work; - without authorization from the faculty member in charge of that class, submitting any work for academic credit when one is not the sole author or creator; - without authorization submitting any work that has been previously accepted for academic credit in any other class in any degree, diploma or certificate program, or has been completed as part of employment within the University, for example, as research activity.
 A repeated class is considered to be a separate class.